clburlison/scripts/clburlison_scripts/AdobeCC2015_license_munki_fix/Readme.md

 * ``make clean`` - clean working directories
 * ``make build`` - build the package
 * ``make import`` - clean working directories, build package, and import into munki

+#Other Options
+Tim Sutton has another solution located here: [make-adobe-cc-license-pkg](https://github.com/timsutton/make-adobe-cc-license-pkg).
+His project is a bit more however at the time I couldn't find it and made this.
+Both serve the same purpose.